SeisSol/SeisSol/Documentation/asagi.rst

 ----------------

-Be careful that the python and gcc package is the same as for the compilation of SeisSol in a later step!
+Be careful that the python and gcc package is the same as for the compilation of SeisSol in a later step.
 First clone ASAGI with:

 .. code-block:: bash